Optimal Hamiltonian for a quantum state with finite entropy: Preliminaries

+where the parameter $\beta_H(E)\geq0$ is determined by the equation (\ref{imp-in}).
+It is easy to see that $Z_H(E)$ is an increasing function on $[h_1,+\infty)$ (because $\beta_H(E)$ is a decreasing function).

-We will use the following observation, which follows from the proof of Proposition 1 in \cite{EC}. \begin{lemma} \emph{If equality (\ref{imp-in}) holds for some $\beta>0$ then the state proportional to the operator $e^{-\beta H}$ is the Gibbs state $\gamma_H(E)$.
-The existence of the Gibbs state $\gamma_H(E)$ in the case $\,\dim\D(H)=+\infty$ ($h_k<+\infty$ for all $k$) implies that this state has the form (\ref{Gibbs}) and that the equality (\ref{imp-in}) holds with $\beta=\beta_H(E)$.} \end{lemma}
+We will use the following observation, which can be established using the proof of Proposition 1 in \cite{EC}. \begin{lemma} \emph{If equality (\ref{imp-in}) holds for some $\beta>0$ then the state proportional to the operator $e^{-\beta H}$ is the Gibbs state $\gamma_H(E)$.
+If $\,H$ is an $\mathfrak{H}$-operator of type $B$ ($\dim\D(H)=+\infty$) then the existence of the Gibbs state $\gamma_H(E)$ implies that this state has the form (\ref{Gibbs}) and that the equality (\ref{imp-in}) holds with $\beta=\beta_H(E)$.} \end{lemma}

-The function $F_{H}(E)$ defined in (\ref{F-def}) is strictly concave on $[h_1,h_*(H)]$ and linear on $[h_*(H),+\infty)$.
+The function $F_{H}(E)$ defined in (\ref{F-def}) is strictly concave on $[h_1,h_*(H)]$ and linear on $[h_*(H),+\infty)$ \cite[Proposition 1]{EC}.
 We will often assume that